jenkinsci/klocwork-plugin/README.md

 The plugin is maintained by Klocwork Team.
 For any questions visit [Technical support](https://www.roguewave.com/help-support/technical-support)

-###Latest features:
+### Latest features:

 * Issue citing for CI-Analysis jobs
-* New build step names. ( Make sure to update your pipeline scripts to match the changes.
+* New build step names.
+(Make sure to update your pipeline scripts to match the changes.
 Use Pipeline Snippet Generator to retrieve updated names)
 * Pipeline support
 * Job-DSL support
 * Klocwork Cross-Project Synchronisation
 * Incremental Diff Analysis & Quality Gateway

-### Note on Depreciation in v2.0+
-Please note that in v2.0 we added new functionality to the plugin.
-Instead of updating (and possibly breaking) the old parts of the plugin we added completely new functionality.
-We will not remove any existing functionality but have marked it as Deprecated and will not actively add new features to it.
-Instead we recommend that you start using the new features, as detailed in the documentation.
-We hope that the new features are better and easier for you to use!

 ### Changelog